William the Trouvère: Works

 William was first called Adgar but became more commonly known as William.
 Working at the instance of one Gregory, his friend, he translated over forty tales into octosyllabic Anglo-Norman verse, from the Latin collection of Miracles of the Virgin which he found in the almarie or bookcase of St. Paul's.
 His collection of some forty-nine tales, entitled Gracial, was dedicated to one Maud, "dame Mahaut", most likely the abbess of Barking (c.
-1175–1195) who was a daughter of Henry II born out of wedlock.
+1175–1195) who was a bastard of Henry II.